How to Find Savannah’s Journal in The Outer Worlds 2 (And Why You Shouldn’t Skip It)

 If you’re planning your character around quest outcomes and dialogue checks, consider these resources:

 Savannah’s Journal is one of those items that perfectly encapsulates what makes The Outer Worlds 2 engaging for RPG enthusiasts.
 It’s not handed to you.
 It’s not marked with a giant quest marker.
-The game trusts you to explore, experiment, and connect the dots between seemingly unrelated side quests and main story decisions.
+The game trusts you to explore, experiment, and connect the dots between seemingly unrelated tasks and main story beats.

-If you’re the type of player who enjoys feeling like you’ve earned the best outcomes through thorough exploration rather than just following waypoints, this is exactly the kind of content you should be hunting down.
+If you’re the type of player who enjoys feeling like you’ve earned every piece of information through thorough exploration rather than just following waypoints, this is exactly the kind of content you should be hunting down.

 And honestly?
-Successfully stealing a journal from someone, then using the information in that journal to confront them in conversation, then later using that confrontation to unlock special dialogue with a completely different character?
+Successfully stealing a journal from someone, then using the information in that journal to unlock a dialogue branch in your confrontation with them, then carrying that intel into a Vox Relay terminal interaction later in the main quest?
 That’s satisfying RPG design.
 It feels like you’re playing the game at a deeper level than just “go here, shoot this, move on.”

 More Outer Worlds 2 Quest & Choice Guides: